 Receiving a Dental Crown

-Through the use of measurements, impressions, and an experienced ceramist, porcelain crowns can be customized to fit your tooth perfectly and securely, offering it the foundation it once had when it was at full health and strength.
+Through the use of measurements, impressions, and an experienced ceramist, fake ceramic teeth can be customized to fit your tooth perfectly and securely, offering it the foundation it once had when it was at full health and strength.
 Porcelain is an ideal material for crowns that will be placed on front teeth that are visible when you smile.
 The translucence of the material reflects light very similarly to tooth enamel.
 Porcelain is pressed or layered for added strength, and color-matched to fit in flawlessly with the rest of your smile.